Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: GFERG in QED

 We note that in the present dimensionless formulation, Eq.~\eqref{eq:(2.30)} reads

 and $\mathit{\Gamma}_\tau^{\text{inv}}$ is invariant under

 This structure of the gauge invariance of the 1PI action is preserved under the flow of GFERG~\eqref{eq:(2.43)}.
-In particular, besides the last gauge fixing term of~Eq.~\eqref{eq:(2.46)} with a renormalized gauge parameter~$\xi_\tau$, no gauge non-invariant term, such as the photon mass term, is induced by our ERG flow.
-From Eqs.~\eqref{eq:(2.10)} and~\eqref{eq:(2.16)}, we have
+In particular, besides the last gauge-fixing term of~Eq.~\eqref{eq:(2.46)} with a renormalized gauge parameter~$\xi_\tau$, no gauge-noninvariant term, such as the photon mass term, is induced by our ERG flow.
+From Eqs.~\eqref{eq:(2.10)} and~\eqref{eq:(2.19)}, we also have

 The chiral WT identity in the dimensionless formulation takes the same form as~Eq.~\eqref{eq:(2.31)}:

 This completes a recapitulation of GFERG in QED.